 Now, the reasons for a sit-stand converter:

 1. You have a built-in desk.
 Unless you’re willing to do a little DIY work or get a contractor in to remove a section of your built-in counter, you have no other option.
 Note: many people who work in cubicles are unaware that their desktop surfaces can easily be pulled out, often without even breaking out a tool box.
-Upsilon desks and many of the UpTown and Olympus corner desk models, with their 24″ deep counter tops, are highly popular in cubicle scenarios such as these.
+See our round-up of the best compact standing desk models, with their 24″ deep counter tops, are highly popular in cubicle scenarios such as these.
 Also note that if you’re going to try to position your standing desk converter into the corner of your cubicle, look for models with tapered back corners for the ideal fit.
 Take careful measurements to make sure your standing desk converter of choice will fit properly and work with your monitors, computer, and keyboard setup.

 2. Your desk is a cherished heirloom and you don’t want to stop using it.
 Hey, we get it.
 Our only advice then is make sure to select a standing desk converter that won’t damage the finish on your desktop.

 3. You don’t want to lose your file drawer space.
 If you need to frequently access your drawers when sitting or standing at your desk, we totally get that, too.
 However, be aware there is also the solution of using mobile file cabinets under your sit-to-stand desk, and the bonus is that these wheeled babies can double as a convenient stool for visitors to sit on.